Week of

 Look

-a good, bright color -- in most varieties, medium to light green.
+bright color -- in most varieties, medium to light

 Avoid:

-of the inner leaves and midribs, and may have a less desirable
+the inner leaves and midribs, and may have a less

 Check

-Slight discoloration of the outer or wrapper leaves will usually
+of the outer or wrapper leaves will usually not

 or decay definitely should be avoided.